Adrienne Southworth

 In February 2021 Southworth filed Senate Bill 158 as its sole sponsor, looking to ban the mandate of face mask requirements during a state of emergency amidst the COVID-19 pandemic in Kentucky.
 She has also spoken out against compulsory vaccinations, and in 2021 proposed an amendment to Senate Bill 2 that would prohibit health facilities from requiring employees to receive a COVID-19 vaccine.

+In 2024, Southworth introduced a bill that sought to prevent students from using college IDs as a primary source of identification when voting at the polls.
+Kentucky Secretary of State Michael Adams criticized the bill, saying it would reduce turnout among young people.